datacoves/docs/docs/how-tos/datacoves/analyze.md

 ![Add Dataset](./assets/add-dataset-2.png)

-Finally, select the Database, Schema, and Table / View for this dataset then clickk **Add** at the bottom of the window.
+Finally, select the Database, Schema, and Table / View for this dataset then click **Add** at the bottom of the window.

 ![Dataset Details](./assets/add-dataset-3.png)